2017-18 Participation Fees Policy

 Participation fees for the 2017-18 school year remain at last year's levels.
 The high school fees will be $100 per sport and the middle school fees will be $75 per sport with the 4th sport still at no cost.
 There is now also a rate for free and reduced lunch students at both schools.
 The rate at the high school is $90 and at the middle school it is $65.
 The family cap has been reduced to $400 per year and includes students from grades 7-12.

 We know these are difficult times for many and do not want to eliminate students from our sports because of financial need.
-Please feel free to contact the coach of your sport or Athletic Director Ken Diamond or Jay Mulder if you would like to discuss the possibilities of financial aid.
-These arrangements need to be made before the Tryout Ticket will be issued.
+Please feel free to contact the coach of your sport or Athletic Director Pat Collins or Jay Mulder if you would like to discuss the possibilities of financial aid.
+These arrangements need to be made before the Admission Ticket will be issued.

-The TRYOUT TICKET continues to be a huge success and will be continued this upcoming school year.
-Students must obtain a TRYOUT TICKET from their building office PRIOR to the beginning of tryouts.
+The ADMISSION TICKET continues to be a huge success and will be continued this upcoming school year.
+Students must obtain an ADMISSION TICKET from their building office PRIOR to the beginning of tryouts.
 The 3 main parts of the TICKET include an eligibility check, valid physical form and the collection of player fees.
 A valid physical is one that is dated after April 15.
 Player fees are due at the time of picking up the TICKET.
-Our office will be open August 5 from 9-11 and August 7, 10, 11,12 from 7-3 and the TRYOUT TICKET will be available at this time.
+Our office will be open August 3, 4, and 7 from 8am-3pm and the ADMISSION TICKET will be available at this time.
 Please feel free to contact your building Athletic Director if you have any questions.